Places to stay in Aix-en-Provence and the Pays d’Aix

 Winter: A quieter and more intimate season.
 Temperatures generally remain mild compared to the rest of France.
 It is the ideal time for a weekend getaway, to enjoy a more local side of Aix, Christmas markets, and more attractive rates.

-Where to stay around Aix-en-Provence for a charming setting ?
+Where to stay in Aix-en-Provence and the Pays d’Aix ?

 Aix city center remains the most convenient option, but the surrounding areas offer a more natural and often quieter experience.
-To discover Aix-en-Provence while enjoying an authentic and peaceful setting, you can broaden your search to the nearby countryside and villages.
+To choose the right place to stay, you can combine the historic centre with the nearby countryside and villages of the Pays d’Aix.

 Aix-en-Provence city center: Ideal for an elegant and cultural stay, the historic center allows you to enjoy lively squares, Provençal markets, museums, and restaurants on foot.
 The townhouses and character residences provide a refined immersion into the Aix lifestyle.